AlphaSierraHotel/MTF-MA-Levels/README.md

 For example, it will show you where the 8 EMA on the 5 minute timeframe is on your 1-minute timeframe chart.

-It derives its look and function from [url=https://www.tradingview.com/script/ltF1SePF-Lepelle-s-Key-Levels/]"Lepelle's Key Levels"[/url] and focuses on visualizing various moving averages to complement this indicator.
+It derives its look and function from "Lepelle's Key Levels" and focuses on visualizing various moving averages to complement this indicator.

 █ [b]FEATURES[/b]